ff13dfly/Anchor/README.md

 After the enviroment is set up successful, the following commands are used to test and build anchor code.

     ```SHELL
-        # unit test , change directory to frame/anchor first
+        # Unit test , change directory to frame/anchor first
         cargo test

-        # build substrate, it will take a bit long time more than 15 minutes depending on your hardware.
+        # Build substrate, it will take a bit long time more than 15 minutes depending on your hardware.
         cargo build --release

-        # clean the files, it is better to do it when switching task.
+        # Clean the files, it is better to do it when switching task.
         cargo clean
     ```

     If you meet Rust version problem, try these ways.

     ```SHELL
-        # update rustup itself.
+        # Update rustup itself.
         rustup self update

-        # update rust tools
+        # Update rust tools
         rustup upgrade
         rustup update nightly
     ```